Home

 The diverse web of life on whom we depend, of whom we are part, is in crisis.
 We need a sea-change in lifestyles, values, identity.
 Joanna Macy calls this The Great Turning – the shift from the Industrial Growth Society to a life-sustaining civilization.
 This is about a change in relationship towards self, other and earth.

-As a psychotherapist with some 30 years experience, I am interested in a psychology in the service of the earth.
+As a psychotherapist with some 45 years experience, I am interested in a psychology in the service of the earth.
 This is Ecopsychology.
-How might we support the genius of human nature to re-imagine our relationship with the earth?
+How might we support the genius of human nature to re-imagine our relationship with the web of life?
 How might we understand and confront the shadow sides of human nature that have led us to this point of global crisis?

 I offer lectures, workshops and seminars to a wide variety of groups and organisations (see ‘Events’), as well as individual therapy with the earth in mind.
 Some themes of this work are: